isomerpages/nyp-sirs/_digital-programmes/3d-best-practices-of-e-commerce-transactions-using-tr76.md

 ---
 <img src="/images-2021/DigitalProgrammes-E-Commerce-TR76.png" style="width:100%;">

-<b>One Day Workshop on Best Practices of E-commerce Transactions using TR 76</b>

 <p>Technical Reference 76 (TR 76) is the first national standard on guidelines for e-commerce transactions launched by the Enterprise Singapore (ESG) and the
 Singapore Standards Council.
 TR 76 serves as a practical reference for e-retailers and online intermediaries to build trust and transparency in online transactions.</p>